jl-wynen/cholerama_bot/README.md

-# Germ bot
+# Jankas bot

-Template bot for the [Cholerama](https://github.com/nvaytet/cholerama) game
+Bot for the [Cholerama](https://github.com/nvaytet/cholerama) game by Jan-Lukas Wynen.